 A tool that's similar to xargs in many ways is the backtick ('), which is a character to the left of the 1 key on most keyboards.
 The backtick is not the same as the single quote character ('), which is located to the right of the semicolon (;) on most keyboards.

-In any event, text within backticks is treated as a separate command whose results are substituted on the command line.
-For instance, to delete those backup files, you might type the following command:
+Text within backticks is treated as a separate command whose results are substituted on the command line.
+For instance, to delete those backup files, you can type the following command:

+'''

-\$ rm 'find ./ -name "~"'
+$ rm 'find ./ -name "~"'

+'''

 Processing Text Using Filters